webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/API/Webhooks.md

 Web Scraper will execute a POST FORM submit with scraping job metadata.
 To configure and test the notification endpoint visit [Web Scraper Cloud API page][api-page].

-Web Scraper will send the notification only once the job has completed.
+Web Scraper will send the notification only once the job has been finished, stopped or failed.
 After receiving the notification you can start or queue data import.

-No other notifications will be sent.
-A webhook notification will be resent only in cases:
+A webhook notification could be retried:

 * Response from your server isn't received within 10 seconds
-* Your server responds with HTTP status code error (>=400)
+* Your server responds with HTTP status code (>=300)

+A fresh webhook notification for the same scraping job can be sent:

 * When data extraction from empty and failed urls has been rescheduled. ("Continue" button in website)

 Notification FORM data content example: